‘I’m not the president of the globe’: Trump goes it alone as he faces world leaders amid trade war against China

 While China sought to win global influence through transactional, checkbook diplomacy, the United States offered a fuller package — not just financial investment but also security guarantees and leadership on human rights and the rule of law.

-Now, Trump prepares to face world leaders at the U.N.
+Now, President Trump prepares to face world leaders at the U.N.
 General Assembly this week in the middle of a fast-escalating, head-on trade war with China.
-It’s one that his critics say is being played on Beijing’s terms, as the president has rattled U.S. allies and undermined partners, looked the other way on human rights abuses and cozied up to authoritarian leaders.
+It’s one that his critics say is being waged on Beijing’s terms, as the president has rattled U.S. allies and undermined partners, looked the other way on human rights abuses and cozied up to authoritarian leaders.

 The upshot is a growing consensus that the United States under Trump is going it alone — a sharp break from the multilateral approach that leaders of both political parties have pursued since World War II.